microsoft/BotFramework-WebChat/samples/19.customization-plain-ui/README.md

             </a>
          </td>
          <td>
-            Provides the mechanisms to build components from the ground up to support various creative ideas, such as ______ or _______.
-The `connectToWebChat` method is very similar to Redux's `connect` function, and provides access to all of the data required to build a chat component
+            HOC function to support components by exposing all Web Chat UI API as props.
+The <code>connectToWebChat</code> method is very similar to Redux <code>connect</code> function, and provides access to all of the data required to build a chat component.
          </td>
       </tr>
       <tr>
          <td>
             <a href="https://github.com/Microsoft/BotFramework-WebChat/blob/master/packages/component/src/SendBox/MicrophoneButton.js">
-               <code>MicrophoneButton.<br />connectMicrophoneButton</code>
+               <code>connectMicrophoneButton</code>
             </a>
          </td>
          <td>
-            Provides HOC function to hoist features from Web Chat as props to the connected component.
-Although this is very similar to `connectToWebChat`, it provides encapsulation of information and the business logic required for the specific component.
+            HOC function to hoist specific features from Web Chat as props to the connected component.
+Although this is very similar to <code>connectToWebChat</code>, it provides encapsulation of information and the business logic only required for the specific component type.
          </td>
       </tr>
       <tr>